emirotin/i18next-light/README.md

 - with _plural_ only (if `count` is provided and the value of `count` requires the pluralized form for the provided `lng`),
 - the key itself.

-If no matching key is found and the default value is provided (as the 2nd string argument or as a `defaultValue` options) it will be returned, otherwise the last key is returned as the translation.
+If no matching key is found and the default value is provided (as the 2nd string argument or as a `defaultValue` option) it will be returned, otherwise the last key is returned as the translation (and a warning is printed).

 See the [original documentation](https://www.i18next.com/translation-function/essentials) for more details, it applies except for the following topics:

 - this library does not allow special handling for arrays and objects as translation results,
-- nested resources are not handled, each key is a string and the resource at that key must be a string.
+- deep resources object and the dot-separated deep keys are not handled, each key is a string and the resource at that key must be a string.

 ### Key existence function (`i18n.exists`)